 * HolyChild: The Little Buddha, who according to [[Main/AllThereInTheManual the official website]] "possesses special powers that will allow it to eventually become an Ame-Force".

-* LimitedSpecialCollectorsUltimateEdition: Besides the standard [=DVD=], which had such bonus features as a documentary short and the option to view some acts from other angles, Sony brought out a "Superbit" version that dropped all the bonuses in favor of using the disc space to maximize its sound and picture quality.
+* LimitedSpecialCollectorsUltimateEdition: Besides the standard [=DVD=], which had a documentary short and the option to view some acts from other angles, Sony brought out a "Superbit" version that dropped all the bonus featured to maximize its sound and picture quality.

 * MixAndMatchCritters: The eponymous dralions, lion-dragon hybrids.

-* NoFourthWall: Though there's little genuine AudienceParticipation; the clowns warm up the crowd by interacting with them, but it's pretty minimal. [[spoiler: And the one they pick on the most is a plant.]]
+* NoFourthWall: Though there's little genuine AudienceParticipation; the clowns warm up the crowd by interacting with them, but it's pretty minimal. [[spoiler: The one they pick on the most is a plant, albeit a convincing one.]]

 * TheOneGuy: One male god, compared to three goddesses.